Pennsylvania Trucking Insurance Requirements

 PAPUC is the Pennsylvania Public Utility Commission.

-Intrastate commercial vehicles must still file a new Motor Carrier application with PAPUC.
+All Commercial vehicles must file a new Motor Carrier application with PAPUC.

 Before you dive into getting a new DOT, make sure the insurance costs fit your budget.